malakaljamri/malakaljamri/README.md

 📍 Based in Bahrain | 🚀 Always building & learning

 I'm a passionate **Full Stack Developer** with experience in backend and frontend technologies.
-I enjoy solving complex problems, building applications, and exploring the latest trends in **IT**.
+I enjoy solving complex problems,laerning and exploring the latest trends in **IT**.

 📧 **Contact Me:** [malakaljamri02@gmail.com](mailto:malakaljamri02@gmail.com)